• FTC DELAYS RED FLAGS RULES ENFORCEMENT, THIS TIME UNTIL DECEMBER 31, 2010

 We will soon print and mail our annual Maryland Laws Update, which will provide descriptions of and insights on the many new laws that impact financial service providers.
 Our May 2010 Maryland Legal Alert provides brief descriptions of some of these new laws that already are or soon will be effective.
 One of these new laws, effective July 1, 2010, makes changes to the foreclosure process for all residential properties, and makes significant changes to this process for owner-occupied properties.
 Attached is a slide presentation prepared by Margie Corwin for a recent webinar sponsored by the Maryland Bankers Association.

 A recent memorandum opinion by the United States District Court for the District of Maryland addresses this cutting edge question: when is a person subject to personal jurisdiction in another state because of online activities?
 In Customer Direct, LLC v.
 Wynwyn, Inc. et al., Civil Action No.: RDB-09-2348, the court found that passive internet activity that simply makes information available, even if the website includes a click through to another website that actually sells products, does not constitute the kind of electronic activity that would establish personal jurisdiction in a state where the person otherwise has no presence.
 This is good news for a business that merely supports a website that contains information.
 However, what is the effect when a depository institution through its website offers online banking and/or allows persons to open new accounts?
-Please contact John Morton or Margie Corwin if you would like to discuss this subject in greater detail.
+For more information, please contact Chris Rahl.

 On April 15, 2010, federal agencies released an "Online Form Builder" for financial institutions to use in developing and preparing customized optional model privacy notices ("Model Privacy Notice"), under the Gramm-Leach-Bliley Act, based on the model form regulation published in the Federal Register on December 1, 2009.
 Effective January 1, 2011, the Model Privacy Notice will serve as the only safe harbor for financial institutions under the privacy rules governing financial institutions.
 In order to qualify for the safe harbor, the Model Privacy Notice must be prepared in strict compliance with the regulations.
 Additionally, the Online Form Builder has some inherent limitations that may require preparation of the notice by other means.
-If you have any questions concerning your privacy notice or would like assistance with preparing or reviewing your privacy notice to ensure its compliance with the new safe harbor, please contact John Morton.
+For more information, please contact Chris Rahl.